Kburkemn/Lessons/README.md

 # Lessons
-Short examples of learning code
+Short examples of learning coding

 //Write a loop that gives you the 9's times table,from 9 x 1 = 9 to 9 x 12 = 108.